Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Hud Hold
 Hud Limit
 Hud AB
-Hud elements that are enabled/disabled by the scrip
+Hud elements that are enabled/disabled by the script

 Down Indicator
 Hud object that points to the ground